ai-labs-team/casium/README.md

 This is all well and good for fire-and-forget operations like writing to local storage, but what about _reading_?
 What about commands that do things where we care about the result?

 We handle this by giving the command a _result message_.
 These are normal messages that we implement and handle ourselves, just like the ones emitted from the view.
-We pass one of these messages to the command in a `result` key, and the architecture will send that message back to our view when the command has executed.
+We pass one of these messages to the command in a `result` key, and Casium will send that message back to our view when the command has executed.

 This extends the cycle of our data flow like so: